rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 #### Creating user accounts in Gitea IdP mode

 In [gitea IdP mode](#gitea-idp-mode), no specific user configuration needs to be carried out for the matrix service.
 All users with an account on the Gitea server can log in and use the matrix service, using their username and password from the Gitea server.

+{{< highlight "warning">}}

+In Gitea IdP mode, users should **only** be created on the Gitea server.
+You **should not** create users via the synapse-admin administration front-end in gitea IdP mode.
+Users created this way will not be able to log in to the service, since their account on the Gitea server will not be present.

+{{< /highlight >}}

 #### Using the web-based front-end